 - How to Jam on the Mandolin

-If these articles are helpful, you might think about purchasing my book, Bluegrass Mandolin for the Complete Ignoramus.
+If these articles are helpful, you might think about purchasing my beginning mandolin instruction books, Bluegrass Mandolin for the Complete Ignoramus, and Easy 2-Chord Songs for Mandolin.
 You may be wondering why you should spend your hard-earned cash on a book, when you can get free information on the internet.

 A lot of the music for mandolin is written out in a system called “tab.”
 Numbers on lines represent the fret that you play on a string.
 This might be OK at first, but it’s actually a ridiculous way to learn.
 Why?
 Because learning from tab will insure that you will always be playing the song exactly like the tab.
 You’ll never be able to improvise, or change keys.